Raoul de Gaucourt: Early life and background

 Born c.
 1370, Gaucourt came from a noble family from Picardy.
-The family was loyal to the House of Armagnac, and Gaucourt had "strong personal connections" with Charles, Duke of Orléans, Charles I d'Albret and Marshal Boucicaut.
+The family was loyal to the House of Armagnac, and Gaucourt had "strong personal connections" with Charles I, Duke of Orléans, Charles I d'Albret and Marshal Boucicaut.

 Military career

 Early career

 Gaucourt fought at the Battle of Nicopolis in 1396, and was knighted on that battlefield at the age of 26.
 He was captured and ransomed during the battle.

 In 1400 Gaucourt was a founding member of Boucicaut's Order of the White Lady on a Green Shield.

 In 1409 Gaucourt commanded a French army in Genoa, and captured Milan alongside Boucicaut.

-During the Armagnac–Burgundian Civil War, in 1411, he captured the bridge of St Cloud on behalf of Charles, Duke of Orléans.
+During the Armagnac–Burgundian Civil War, in 1411, he was assigned to led the Armagnac forces capture the bridge of Saint-Cloud on behalf on Charles I, Duke of Orléans.
+He realized that a direct attack on the bridge would result in failure.
+Therefore, shortly before evening, he led 300 men on rafts and infiltrated the citadel using ropes, and released the drawbridge.
+The Burgundian garrison guarded the bridge was caught in surprise, and the fortress commander was still in bed with his wife when the attack happened.
+The Armagnacs captured Saint-Cloud before being retaken by an Anglo-Burgundian reinforcement of 8,800 men led by John the Fearless, Duke of Burgundy.

-In 1412 he served as Chamberlain to Charles, Duke of Orléans.
+In 1412 he served as Chamberlain to Charles I, Duke of Orléans.
 He then served as captain of a number of Armagnac castles.

 In 1415 he was a founding member of the Order of the Prisoner's Shackle.